jvrijn/httpBL-django/README.md

 ####HTTPBL\_CACHE\_RESULTS\_SECONDS
 To improve performance and reduce load on the http:BL service, results are effectively cached in the session.
 Every httpBL dict gets stored in it's relevant session and contains a timestamp.
 On each new request the timestamp is checked to see if the data has expired.

-If you do not configure the cache dureation, the following defaults will be used:
+If you do not configure the cache duration, the following defaults will be used:

 * if DEBUG == True, default cache duration is 10 seconds.
 * if DEBUG == False, default cache duration is 1 week.